This is a Bar... ou Praia de Banhos - Joaquim Bravo, Turismo e o Algarve

 Beat the drums, take me home

-Help me, friends, free my sou
+Help me, friends, free my soul

 Penina by Paul McCartney, 1968